oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Token Endpoint

-The token endpoint is used by the client to obtain an access token by presenting its authorization grant or refresh token.
+The token endpoint is used by the client to obtain an access token using a grant such as those described in {{obtaining-authorization}} and
+{{refreshing-an-access-token}}.

-The means through which the client obtains the location of the token endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation, or in the authorization server's metadata document ({{RFC8414}}).
+The means through which the client obtains the location of the token endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation and configured during development of the client, or provided in the authorization server's metadata document ({{RFC8414}}) and fetched programmatically at runtime.

-The endpoint URI MAY include an `application/x-www-form-urlencoded` formatted (per Appendix B) query component ({{RFC3986}} Section 3.4), which MUST be retained when adding additional query parameters.
-The endpoint URI MUST NOT include a fragment component.
+The endpoint URI MAY include an `application/x-www-form-urlencoded` formatted (per Appendix B) query component ({{RFC3986}} Section 3.4) and MUST NOT include a fragment component.

 Since requests to the token endpoint result in the transmission of clear-text credentials (in the HTTP request and response), the